This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 I would recommend going early in the fall to check out the changing colors.
 We went during the first week of October and we were able to see some.

-Make sure you don’t miss to spot the camel among the rock formations.
+Make sure you don’t miss spotting the camel among the rock formations.
 The Camel Rock is a part of the Garden of the Gods, and it’s not easy to miss.

 Bell-Smith Spring Recreation Area